Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/7_chapter-4.md

 ### Basic Sprite Information

-Solarus has a sprite editor to setup animations and you can make as many as you want.
+Solarus has a sprite editor to set up animations and you can make as many as you want.
 You can activate your custom animations for the hero with `hero:set_animation("name_of_animation")` and entities with `entity:get_sprite():set_animation("name_of_animation")`.

 Solarus goes by 8x8 formatting and it would be best to make a grid for proper positioning.
 The sprite can be any size, but only the bounding box size can be changed for the entities "enemy" and "custom entity."
 The other entities bounding box is 16x16.
-The hero, NPC, etc.
+A hero, NPC, etc.

 You can make more animations and code them using the sprite drawable functions, but I will cover most of the default animations built into the engine.
 You can make any sword attack for the hero.
 As far as I know.